nicholsons/comp0035-data-prep/README.md

 - activate the venv
 - install the requirements e.g. `pip install -r requirements.txt` or `pip install pandas matplotlib openpyxl`

-Note that this activity was originally created in a Jupyter notebook, the previous .ipynb file is in the `pre-2022` directory.

 ## Acknowledgements

 The idea for this activity was inspired by an article published in the Centre for Global Development by Shelby Carvalho